 It’s easy to think that it’s too late to take a new path in life once you’re already set in your present career, but you don’t have to think that way at all.
 You’re not really “set” in your current career if you’re not happy in your current career.
 Besides, as long as you keep a learning attitude then it’s never too late to fill you head of yours with something brand new.

 Maybe it becomes a little trickier when we get older, but, if you’re really determined, then you can still reshape your future down a different career path, even if it’s a highly technical one.
-There are online schools through which you can get bachelors degrees in healthcare administration, for example.
+There are online schools that offer different graduate degrees.
 There’s no shortage of things you can or can’t learn through the internet.
 Information is all around you, and it all depends on whether you want to fill your head up with it or not.
 The door is open, and you’re free to step through it.

 You’re never trapped.